Bibliome/KBPubMedBERT/preprocessing/README.md

 #### ${\color{green}Prepare \ RotatE \ graph \ embeddings}$

-Skip this part if you only use models pre-trained on BB-Rel for inference.
+❗Skip this part if you only use models pre-trained on BB-Rel for inference.

 🔴 Training of RotatE graph embeddings